DineWithMe/Development-Tools/Styling and Rule/Good Coding Habbit.md

 with this, your code is lesser and consistent across all the environment, you dont need to change code for every environment furthermore you can quickly identify whether the problem is come from code or environment variable when behavior is not the same for different environment.

+For some case, you need extra trick like parsing, for example when you need an array for your environment variable.

+## Pure function

+If allowed, make pure function, this make testing easier.